Best Keyboard for Overwatch - The Ultimate Guide

 Corsair is one of the few mainstream gaming brands that's still using Cherry MX switches, so this means that there are a lot of options out there for you to choose from.
 The MK.2 comes with Brown, Blue, Speed, Silent, or Red switches and the new Low Profile version can be had with Low Profile Reds or Low Profile Speeds.

 If this keyboard seems familiar it's because it's basically the G Pro keyboard with added media keys (plus a volume wheel) and a numpad.
 This is great news for people who like the aesthetics and the idea of the Logitech G Pro mechanical keyboard but want a numpad and/or media keys.

-The G810 was one of the first keyboards to be released with Logitech’s Romer-G switches about three years ago now, but it’s still sold to this day and remains a popular choice.
+The G810 was one of the first keyboards to be released with Logitech's Romer-G switches but it's still a really popular board with the Overwatch professionals.

 The G810 is only available with Logitech's Romer-G Tactile switch.
 On Logitech's website they don't really specify what kind of switch they're using in this board, but since the other Romer-G's came after the release of this board we can confirm that the G810 has the same switches as the G Pro.